 To make apple juice, they basically concentrate the cider, then rehydrate it, and we all know reconstituted juice is never as good as the original!

 If you really want to up the apple flavor, you can even use apple brandy instead of a plain variety.

 Cherry juice is another special touch to this sangria that obviously builds on the deep red color of this cocktail.
 It also adds sugar and cherry flavor, rather than just using plain simple syrup.
 By the way, definitely, use a sweet cherry juice rather than a tart one unless you want to add a lot more sugar!

 You may not have cherry juice on hand, but you’ll definitely want to buy it for this recipe.
 Leftovers work great splashed into champagne or mimosas.
 You can also freeze it in ice cube trays and drop cubes into lemonade or Coke (with or without the rum).

 Sweet Red Sangria is a simple dump-and-stir kind of recipe, but it does need a while for the flavors to mingle.
 You don’t want to rush this process and miss out on all the fruity goodness in this delightful drink.

 Every host or hostess loves things that can be made in advance, anyway, and Sweet Red Sangria is definitely one you can – and should – make the night before a big party.

-Just don’t make it too far in advance, though, because the wine will start to oxidize and the natural bitterness of the orange slices will start to leech out.
+Just don’t make it too far in advance, though, because the wine will start to oxidize and the natural bitterness of the orange slices will start to leach out.

 The only thing you’ll be adding at the last minute is the ginger ale, which makes it nice and bubbly without being overly sweet, plus adds a hint of another classic winter spice.
 I do prefer ginger ale to a stronger ginger beer here since the latter tends to overtake all the other flavors.